-Unlike current U.S. GAAP, under which A&D entities may consider combining contracts in certain circumstances, the ASU requires contract combination when the above criteria are met.
-A&D entities may enter into multiple contracts with the same customer around the same time but may deem each contract to be the unit of account or profit center and may not have specific procedures in place to evaluate whether those contracts are interdependent.
-After establishing controls to ensure that this evaluation is performed, A&D entities may need to use judgment to determine whether the ASU's contract-combination criteria are met.
+Unlike current U.S. GAAP, under which E&C entities may consider combining contracts in certain circumstances, the ASU requires contract combination when the above criteria are met.
+E&C entities may enter into multiple contracts with the same customer around the same time but may deem each contract to be the unit of account or profit center and may not have specific procedures in place to evaluate whether those contracts are interdependent.
+After establishing controls to ensure that this evaluation is performed, E&C entities may need to use judgment to determine whether the ASU's contract-combination criteria are met.
 A conclusion that the criteria are met could significantly affect when revenue is ultimately recognized.
 Note that contracts with different customers (that are not related parties) would not be combined.

-An entity enters into two separate contracts: one to design a prototype satellite system for the government and a second to build the satellite system.
+An entity enters into two separate contracts: one to design a bridge and a second to build the designed bridge.
 The contracts for both projects are signed on the same day with the same customer.
 In this case, the entity would need to consider whether these activities meet any of the contract-combination criteria noted above.
 If so, the contracts would be accounted for together as a single contract under the ASU.
 Therefore, instead of treating each contract as a separate unit of account, the entity would evaluate the obligations in the combined contract under the separation criteria in the ASU to determine whether there is a single or multiple performance obligations, which could affect the timing of the entity's revenue recognition and its profit margin (see Identify the Performance Obligations in a Contract (Step 2) below).